 - Considering future expansion of the load, So determining total power rating requires possible future expansion, typically 20% more than actual power requirement in order to connect loads over the long run.

-It is always recommended to consider true RMS voltage of the load.
+It is always recommended to consider the true RMS voltage of the load.

 Main aspects to consider when purchasing a stabilizer